BlueFootedBird/Wireless-Lab/README.md

 # Wireless-Lab
 A simple Wireless Lab that I developed as a fun project as a way to teach other people about Wireless Security.
-Also lays the foundation for creating a completely free, remote network range to facialite hands-on labs for cybersecurity.
+Also lays the foundation for creating a completely free, remote network range to facilitate hands-on labs for cybersecurity.

 # Let's Teach Wireless
 As both a student and a former teaching assistant, I firmly believe that the best way to teach and learn involves hands-on lab exercises.
 However, there are two main challenges when teaching wireless security with hands-on labs: